khaledpage/profile/.github/instructions/guideline.instructions.md

    * Add an implementation date
    * Mark it as **done**
 3. Fix bugs listed in `ACTIVE_BUGS.md`.
+   * Reformulate the bug descriptions, that is written form the user and make it more clear and concise.

-   * Always leave placeholders so the user can confirm fixes where successful.
+   * Always leave placeholders so the user can confirm fixes where successful, then the issue can be closed and moved to `CLOSED_BUGS.md`.
    * if the user mark the fix as not successful, try to fix it again when you read it. and write the number of the fix attempt.
    * Document fixes in `BUG_FIX_LOG.md`.
 4. Update `REQUIREMENTS_TABELLE.md` with implemented features.